NerdyTaha/LP3/README.md

 # LP3
 This is an academic purpose repository.
-# Any unethical practices is not a responsibility of repository owner.
+# Any unethical practices is not the responsibility of repository owner.